Realtime image processing for XIMEA CB500

 Camera vendor XIMEA offers a portfolio of various types of industrial cameras including the xiB series.
 The xiB camera line includes a model called CB500 with 48 MPix Global shutter CMOS image sensor providing 22 Fps (frames per second) at 12-bit readout or 30 Fps at 8-bit.
 This results in a substantial data stream where the camera like CB500 equipped with PCI-Express interface securing 20 Gbits throughput comes in handy.
 Real data stream of this 8K camera can reach 1550 MBytes/s.

 One option to handle that RAW stream is to store data to high-end SSD, yet there could be a more effective solution.
-It is possible to process the data on GPU, show the results on the monitor and save the compressed color frames to conventional SSD with final data rate being less than 500 MB/s.
+It is possible to process the data on GPU in real time, to show the results on the monitor and to save the compressed color frames to conventional SSD with final data rate being less than 500 MB/s.
 This approach allows to solve important tasks of real-time applications:

 That's why we can send RAW data from XIMEA CB500 camera directly to system memory and then copy it to NVIDIA GPU memory, thus all image processing will be done on the GPU - below there are two pipelines and corresponding benchmarks for CB500 camera on NVIDIA GeForce RTX 2080TI.